• Skip to primary navigation

 • Spicy and full of flavor, yet mild.

-• Super cheap, a great bonus nowadays.
+• It's super cheap, which is a great bonus nowadays.
 The vegan apple curry is made with pantry ingredients and seasonal produce.

 • Ready in 30 minutes.